rsyncOSX/RsyncUIdocs/content/post/Rsyncdaemon.md

 +++
 RsyncUI does not support a rsync daemon setup.
 Passwordless connections is by ssh-keys.
 But you might get it to work by following this guide.

 With a few tweaks it is possible to get RsyncUI working with rsync daemon.
 Be aware of not utilizing ssh, transfer of data is not encrypted.
 This is might not a problem on a local network, but I would not advise it on a public network.
 Also be aware of **snapshot is not possible** with a rsync daemon setup.
+A rsync daemon setup require a server side and some tweaks in RsyncUI.

-Setting up a rsync daemon setup require a server side setup and some tweaks in RsyncUI.
+And there are two ways to enable rsync daemon setup, either *prefix the username*  or *enable the double colon*.

 # Server setup